CyberHubXR/FoundryCore/Assets/Package/README.md

-# The Core Brane Package
+# The Core Foundry Package
 ### This is the base module